cleancoders/c3kit-apron/SCHEMA.md

 Second, we added a `circle` schema.

-And lastly, we have `geometry` and the `:type` of it's `:geometry` field is `:one-of`.
-This allows the value to take on any "one of" the shaped specified by the `:specs` list.  `schema` will run the operation (`conform` in the case below) on the value against each `spec` in the `:specs` list until one succeeds.
+And lastly, we have `geometry`.
+The `:type` of it's `:geometry` field is `:one-of`.
+This allows the value to take on any "one of" the geometries specified by the `:specs` list.  `schema` will run the operation (`conform` in the case below) on the value against each `spec` in the `:specs` list until one succeeds.
 If none of the operations succeed, the result will be an error.

 ```clojure
 (schema/conform geometry {:kind :geometry :geometry {:kind :point :x "1" :y "2"}})